-The Town of Longboat Key (Town) identified the Sleepy Lagoon community east of Gulf of Mexico Drive as an area of concern subject to sunny day flooding due to high tides and king tides and subject to increasing flood risks due to Sea Level Rise (SLR).
-The Town contracted with Kimley-Horn Associates, Inc. (Kimley-Horn) to evaluate the impacts of rainfall, tidal events and SLR on the roadways and infrastructure in the area of concern and to identify projects to mitigate impacts.
+The Town of Longboat Key (Town) identified the Sleepy Lagoon community as an area of concern subject to sunny day flooding due to high tides and king tides and subject to increasing flood risks due to Sea Level Rise (SLR).
+The Town contracted with Kimley-Horn Associates, Inc. (Kimley-Horn) to evaluate the impacts of rainfall, tidal events and SLR on the roadways and infrastructure in the Sleepy Lagoon community and to identify projects to mitigate impacts.

-The impacts of rainfall, tidal events and SLR on the area of concern were identified through inundation mapping and a preliminary Hydraulic & Hydrologic model (ICPR4 model) developed for the Sleepy Lagoon community east of Gulf of Mexico Drive.
+The impacts of rainfall, tidal events and SLR on the Sleepy Lagoon community were identified through inundation mapping and a preliminary Hydraulic & Hydrologic model (ICPR4 model) developed for the Sleepy Lagoon community.
 The ICPR4 model was developed to verify the recommendations in this report.
 The flood risks referenced in this report included: